rob-a-bolton/urlexpand/README.md

 # Usage
-Pipe URLS into urlextend (and optionally give more as arguments - these take first priority in the return order).
+Pipe URLS into urlextend (and optionally give more as arguments - these take first priority in the return order) and it will print their destinations.

 You can provide urls with only arguments if you close the input to it.

 # Requirements